-When is Victory Day?
+When is Victory Day in Turkey?

 Victory Day (Zafer Bayramı) is a national holiday in Turkey, always celebrated on 30 August.
 It may also be known as Armed Forces Day.